 “Nexus has been a big part of my recovery,” explained Juan.
 “I don’t know where I’d be without them.
 I’ve always said they’re miracle workers and my therapists are my angels.
 Not only did they help me out physically, but they helped me with what I needed mentally, too.”

-Juan shared it was tough transitioning home after being in the hospital for so long, but after a couple days he felt more comfortable.
-He said, “My mom and everyone was excited to have me home again.
+Juan shared it was tough transitioning home after being in the hospital for so long, but after a couple of days he felt more comfortable.
+He said, “My mom and everyone were excited to have me home again.
 And I knew I was still going back to the hospital for therapy each week.”

 Juan continues physical, occupational, and speech therapy multiple times a week at Nexus Children’s Hospital.
 “The therapy is 100% helping me.
 I am able to do more stuff easier and I don’t struggle with certain things anymore.”